 In general, of course, a module can have operators with any combination of associativity, commutativity, and identity, with associated equations and rules.
-In that case the ax coherence completion command will add or replace the corresponding completion equations and rules.
+In that case the ax

-The narrowing command (see Section 16.3) and the CRC and ChC tools use the metalevel operation axCohComplete to complete the modules before using them.
+The narrowing command (see Section 15.6) and the CRC and ChC tools use the metalevel operation axCohComplete to complete the modules before using them.
 As any other function in Full Maude, it is available for its direct use in other tools or commands.
 We can illustrate the use of this metalevel function with the coherence completion of the EXCLUSIVE-OR-NOT-COHERENT module: